 Registration is free and you may unsubscribe at any time from the Swim Club and stop receiving updates.
 Overview of the swim plan be seen below, but before you start you need to complete a test to set your swim paces, then register and download the sessions.
 GO HERE to register for swim club.

 If you follow our blogs, you'll know that we are big fans of 'race specific' training.
-For example, you should swim close to others, in rough water at a faster pace as that's what you have to do on race day.
+A real bugbear of mine is that triathlon is becoming more about the 'training' and less about the racing.
+We swim in the pool doing various drills, watching out splits per 100m and then on race day, often fail to deliver.
+Training is no more than a means of 'conditioning' but 'racecraft' is key for performance.
+For example, if you train in open water you should swim close to others, in rough water at a faster pace as that's what you have to do on race day.
 Open water swim training is often 'far removed' from the 'race day environment'.

 All too often we hear people saying that they prefer to swim on their own, they prefer their own space and they hate the rough water created by other swimmers.
-I'm not knocking the enjoyment of 'wold swimming' on your own, in a peaceful lake.
+I'm not knocking the enjoyment of swimming on your own, in a peaceful lake.
 As a stand alone activity, it can be one of the most enjoyable and relaxing things you can ever do.
-However, as a means of preparing for a rough / mass start event with 1000+ other people, it's not enough.
+However, if you're training to race, then swimming alone in a calm lake as a means of preparing for a rough / mass start event with 1000+ other people is not adequate preparation.

 Drafting... stay on topic!!

 I'm already starting to drift off topic, so lets get back to it.
 Drafting is one of the easiest ways to save time and energy in the swim.
 If you can draft faster swimmers, you'll swim quicker, if you draft someone the same pace as you, you'll use much less energy than normal.
 Here's some things to think about: